 I became embarrassed about liking things, and learned to speak offhandedly and with detachment about my passions and obsessions.
 These fandoms, they meant everything to me, and were a huge component of my identity.
 But I had no one to share them with, and for awhile, I hid that part of myself from the world.

 It was only toward the end of high school, and definitely into college and (of course) grad school, that I found my tribe and realized that it’s okay to be obsessed.
+You can find yourself at any point in your life, having new experiences adds to that, checking out graduate school programs may be the right way for you, if you are in two minds, and aren’t sure you’ll be able to afford to go to grad school even though you really want to, you can always look at sites on how to pay for grad school so you can get closer and closer to finding out the person who you truly are.
 It’s okay to gush about Greek mythology or Shakespeare, discuss at length why you belong in a particular Hogwarts house, and share your long-hidden away anime OTPs.
 Without Minerva, I might still be that shy geek who’s afraid to quote Disney or talk about imagined Pirates of the Caribbean sequels (with a plethora of kickass lady pirates).
 Being a geek is nothing to be ashamed of and nothing to hide from, and thanks to Minerva, I and my geek-minded friends can let our geek flags fly with pride.